 All sectors are expected to contribute to achieving Europe's climate target of 20% CO2 reductions by 2020 and at least 40% CO2 reductions by 20303.
-The Commission analysis that provided the scientific basis for the EU's climate targets assumed that the emissions from flights both within and departing from Europe would be covered by the EU ETS.
-This means that if outgoing international flights are to be excluded from Europe's emission reductions, other sectors would need to do more to still achieve the EU's climate targets in a cost-effective manner.
+The Commission analysis that provided the scientific basis for the EU's climate targets assumed that the emissions from outgoing flights would be covered by the EU ETS.
+This means that if outgoing international aviation is to be excluded from Europe's emission reductions, other sectors would need to do more to still achieve the EU's climate targets in a cost-effective manner.